 On the Work tab you will see all of the resource’s booking data.
 The Downtime tab displays a breakdown of every resource’s scheduled time off or downtime.
 Here, you can track the amount of vacation, sick time or other time off that’s been booked by your team.
 Clicking on a column will sort resources by that parameter.

 Utilization rates are calculated as a proportion of time booked in relation to total time available.
 You will also see utilization rates based on billable vs. non-billable hours.
 It's important to note that total time available is reduced by time off.
-So, if someone has a personal vacation for 2 out of 5 days in a week and works full time for 3 days then they would be reported as 100% utilized for that week.
+So, if someone has a personal vacation for 2 out of 5 days in a week, and is fully booked for the remaining 3 days, then they would be reported as 100% utilized for that week.